JordanFrecon/jordanfrecon.github.io/_courses/statistical-inference.md

 It is necessary to have prior knowledge in Probabilities.
 As such, it is advised to be proficient in
 - random variables and usual distributions
 - expectation (variance, conditional expectation, etc.)
-- convergence of random varaibles (law of large numbers, central limit theorem, etc.)
+- convergence of random variables (law of large numbers, central limit theorem, etc.)

 ## <i class="fas fa-bookmark"></i> Educational Goals